OpenLiberty/ci.maven/docs/dev.md

 When dev mode runs with container support, it builds a container image and runs the container.
 You can examine the commands that it uses to build and run the container by viewing the console output of dev mode.
 Additionally, it still provides the same features as the `dev` goal.
 It monitors files for changes and runs tests either automatically or on demand.
 This mode also allows you to attach a debugger to work on your application.
 You can review the logs generated by your server in the Liberty directory in your project e.g. target/liberty/wlp/usr/servers/defaultServer/logs.

-N.B. starting in 3.6.1, dev mode invokes `generate-features` if the `generateFeatures` configuration parameter is set to true.
+N.B. starting in 3.11.5, dev mode invokes `generate-features` because the default value of the `generateFeatures` configuration parameter is `true`.
+In previous versions starting with 3.6.1 the default value was `false`.
 Ensure that the `generated-features.xml` configuration file is copied to your container image via your Containerfile/Dockerfile.
 ```dockerfile
 COPY --chown=1001:0  target/liberty/wlp/usr/servers/defaultServer/configDropins/overrides/generated-features.xml /config/configDropins/overrides/
 ```